Optical lens: a complete guide

 Definition of an optical lens

-An optical lens is a passive optical device that is transparent to wavelength in the optical field (from deep UV to far IR) and that will alter the path of light either in converging or diffracting the light.
+An optical lens is a passive optical component that is transparent to wavelength in the optical field (from deep UV to far IR) and that will alter the path of light either in converging or diffracting the light.

 The quality of an optical lens is defined by its ability to reproduce a nominal shape and the quality of its polishing.